An investigator at a crime scene

 Course Summary

-Through our wide-ranging backgrounds and expertise, and in ensuring a rich interdisciplinary approach, we work to expand your criminological and victimological imagination.
-You can tailor your study to reflect your interests and develop areas of specialism.
-We encourage you to engage in independent learning and thought, and we equip you with the skills needed to find, retrieve and analyse an array of materials such as expert-led research, public and voluntary sector reports, personal testimonies, and documentaries.
+Experiences during your studies will encourage curiosity, debate and problem-solving throughout, and will develop your criminological imagination and values of citizenship.
+You will be encouraged to engage in independent learning and thought, and will be equipped with the skills needed to find, retrieve and analyse an array of materials, such as expert-led research, public and voluntary sector reports, personal testimonies and documentaries.

 BSc (Hons) Criminology